A mutual fund is a pooled investment where money from numerous investors is combined and professionally managed across stocks, bonds, or other assets.

 Mutual funds help detach financial outcomes from weekly performance.

-Racing income is tied closely to sponsorship visibility and brand value.
+Racing income is tied closely to sponsorship visibility, brand value and placements in races.

 Mutual funds provide growth that exists independently of exposure, contracts, or team alignment.